Echoes & Visions

 the publication of each new issue, showcasing the talents of student writers and

-artists.
-In 2013, our 25th anniversary issue won 2nd place in its category (publications
+In 2014, our 26th issue won 1st place in its category (publications from junior/community

-from junior/community colleges with a student enrollment over 2,501) in the American
+colleges with a student enrollment over 2,501) in the American Scholastic Press

 The primary goals of Echoes & Visions are to encourage creative expression as well